Retaining wall types in Malaysia: how to choose the right system.

 Where AnchorSOL® fits

-AnchorSOL® is one of two anchored MSE specialists in Malaysia (the other being Nehemiah Reinforced Soil).
-The differentiation against Nehemiah and against friction-based MSE comes down to: mechanism (deadman vs friction), backfill cost, and 25-year delivery track record.
+AnchorSOL® is the Malaysian-developed anchored MSE specialist with 27 years of in-service track record.
+The differentiation against friction-based MSE comes down to: mechanism (deadman vs friction), backfill cost, and 25-year delivery track record.

 If you're scoping a retaining wall project above 3 m, send us the site, height, and length on WhatsApp.
 We'll come back with a system spec, a price, and a programme inside three working days.